thephpleague/factory-muffin/README.md

 ## Save Failures

-If a model cannot be saved to the database, for example if it fails validation through a library like Ardent, a League\FactoryMuffin\SaveException will be raised.
+If a model cannot be saved to the database, for example if it fails validation through a library like Ardent, a League\FactoryMuffin\Exception\Save will be raised.

 ## Testing